Penalties for Driving Without Insurance in Alaska

 Future offenses

-If at fault in an accident
+If at fault for an accident

 Reinstating your driving privileges in Alaska